conuko/mobile-flashcards/README.md

 Mobile Flashcards is part of my React Nanodegree by Udacity.

-This app was built with React, React-Native, Redux, React-Redux, Expo, React-Native-Paper, Styled-Components and AsyncStorage to simulate API calls.
+This app was built with React-Native, Redux, React-Redux, Expo, React-Native-Paper, Styled-Components and AsyncStorage to simulate API calls.

 ## Summary